Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Simulation Studies

 \section{Simulation Studies}

-We study the numerical properties for the proposed methods and alternative parametric or non-parametric density estimators under various scenarios.
+We study the numerical properties for the proposed methods and alternative parametric and non-parametric density estimators under various scenarios.
 Independent training samples $\cbrk{X_{ij}: j = 1, \ldots, N_i}$ were drawn from densities $p_i$, $i=1,\dots,n$, respectively, where the $p_i$ are independent copies of a random density $p$.
 Independent testing samples $\cbrk{X^*_{lj}: j = 1, \ldots, N_l^*}$ were then drawn from additional independent copies $p_l^*$ of $p$ for $l = 1, \dots, n^*$.
-Typically, training samples were generated with larger sample sizes, e.g. $N_i = 100$; while testing samples were smaller with, e.g., $N_l^* = 20$.
+Typically, training sample sizes were larger, e.g. $N_i = 200$, while testing samples were smaller, e.g., $N_l^* = 10$.
 The small sample sizes in the testing samples pose a challenge for the density estimators compared.
-The underlying family $\calP$ and the distribution of $p \in \calP$ will be specified for each scenario.
+The underlying family $\calP$ and the distribution of $p \in \calP$ varied between scenarios.
 The experiment under each scenario was repeated 500 times.